Islamic views on concubinage: Modern views

 The vast majority of Muslims today do not consider concubinage as acceptable in today's world.
 According to Smith "the majority of the faithful eventually accepted abolition as religiously legitimate and an Islamic consensus against slavery became dominant", though this continued to be disputed by some literalists.

 Islamic thinkers have applied a variety of methods to argue against concubinage and slavery.
-One argument is that Muhammad only temporarily allowed slavery as it was a major socio-economic force that couldn't be immediately abolished.
-Similar argument was made by Christian abolitionists when asked why Jesus did not condemn slavery.
+One argument is that Muhammad temporarily allowed slavery only because it was a major socio-economic force and could not be immediately abolished.
+A similar argument was made by Christian abolitionists when asked why Jesus did not condemn slavery.

-A different argument is that the abolition of slavery is implicit in the Qur'an, yet earlier generations of Muslims did not see it as they were blinded by the social circumstances of their time.
-Yet another argument is the slavery is not forbidden, but the specific circumstances that made it permissible in the past have ceased to exist; for example, some argue that Muslim countries must adhere to the anti-slavery treaties they have signed.
+A different argument is that the abolition of slavery is implicit in the Quran, but earlier generations of Muslims did not see it, as they were blinded by the social circumstances of their time.
+Yet another argument is the slavery is not forbidden, but the specific circumstances that made it permissible in the past have ceased to exist; for example, some argue that Muslim countries must adhere to the anti-slavery treaties that they have signed.